 Deerfield is no longer obligated to provide the Company any additional disbursements under the Deerfield Facility Agreement.
 Deerfield may convert any portion of the outstanding principal and any accrued but unpaid interest on the Deerfield Convertible Note into shares of the Company's common stock at an initial conversion price of \$5.85 per share (the "Deerfield Note Put Option").
+After giving effect to the Reverse Stock Split effected in December 2020, the conversion price became \$93.60.

 The Deerfield Convertible Note originally bore interest at 9.75% per annum, but was subsequently reduced to 6.75%.
 Interest accrued on the outstanding balance under the Deerfield Convertible Note was due quarterly in arrears.
 The Company originally had to repay one-third of the outstanding principal amount of the Deerfield Convertible Note on the fourth and fifth anniversaries of the Deerfield Facility Agreement (June 2018 and June 2019).
-In June 2018, Deerfield agreed to convert the \$3,333,333 of the principal amount then due, plus \$168,288 of accrued interest, into 598,568 shares of our common stock (as discussed below in the section entitled "Facility Agreement Waiver and Fifth Amendment to Senior Secured Convertible Note").
+In June 2018, Deerfield agreed to convert the \$3,333,333 of the principal amount then due, plus \$168,288 of accrued interest, into 37,410 shares of our common stock (as discussed below in the section entitled "Facility Agreement Waiver and Fifth Amendment to Senior Secured Convertible Note").
 In September 2019, the Company entered into an amendment with Deerfield in order to (i) reduce the interest rate applicable under the Deerfield Facility Agreement from 9.75% to 6.75%, (ii) provide for "payment in kind" of interest on the Loans (as defined in the Deerfield Facility Agreement), and (iii) defer the Loan payments due pursuant to the Deerfield Facility Agreement until June 1, 2020 (as discussed below in the section entitled "2021 Note Exchange Effected in September 2019").
 In December 2019, the Company entered into another amendment with Deerfield in order to (i) defer the Loan payments due pursuant to the Deerfield Facility Agreement until March 31, 2021 and (ii) allow for the entries of additional debt and debt holders under the Deerfield Facility Agreement (as discussed below in the section entitled "2021 Note Exchange Effected in December 2019").
 The Company is also obligated to repay principal of the Deerfield Convertible Note in the amount of \$6,980,824 plus any capitalized interest to date on March 31, 2021.
 Prepayment of the outstanding balance is not allowed without written consent of Deerfield.

 Pursuant to the Deerfield Facility Agreement, the Company issued to Deerfield 1,923,077 shares of Series D redeemable convertible preferred stock ("Series D Preferred") as consideration for the loans provided to the Company thereunder.
 Upon completion of the initial public offering, these shares of Series D Preferred automatically reclassified into 256,410 shares of the Company's common stock.
+After giving effect to the Reverse Stock Split effected in December 2020, the reclassified shares became 16,025 shares.